 Let us pretend to be standing at the North Pole and tossing a ball to our friend standing at the equator.
 While the ball travels through the air, the Earth below it is rotating.
 Hence, when the ball reaches the equator, it lands in a location somewhere to the west of where you were aiming.
 The figure below illustrates this example.

-Near earth’s surface, the Coriolis effect creates wind (and water) patterns that move to the east toward the equator and to the west toward the poles.
+Near the earth’s surface, the Coriolis effect creates wind (and water) patterns that move to the east toward the equator and to the west toward the poles.
 These prevailing wind patterns are responsible for moving clouds around the globe and, thus, for creating patterns of weather in different regions.

 How are weather patterns affected by the Coriolis Effect?